AlexanderReiswich/pragma-css/README.md

 <br>

-**Warning:** PragmaCSS is in early development and should not be used for production.<br>
+**Warning:** PragmaCSS is in early development and should not be used in production.<br>
 All class names are potentially subject to changes.

 \
 PragmaCSS embraces both atomic and semantic principles.
-This means you get the flexibility of atomic CSS without the cryptic class names, making it intuitive to understand and memorize all available classes.
+This means you get the flexibility of atomic CSS without an overload of cryptic class names, thus making it intuitive to understand and memorize all available classes.

 Class combinations are beautiful and understandable.
 Just to give you a taste: